-NISE Network partners who received a physical 2018 Explore Science: Earth & Space toolkit are required to compete an online report by June 15, 2018.
+NISE Network partners who received a physical 2019 Explore Science: Earth & Space toolkit are required to complete an online report by June 15, 2019.

 The report takes approximately 30 minutes to complete.
 Please note that it is NOT possible to save your work in the SurveyGizmo online form and return for additional edits.
 Reports left idle too long will go blank when you progress to the next screen, so please plan to complete the online report in one session.
 You may want to write your responses in the Word document, save, and then cut and paste that information into the online report.
 Blank versions (Word and PDF) have been provided for you below to download.

 Activities are designed for use in children’s museums, science centers, science museums, public planetariums and observatories, and NASA visitor centers in the United States.